grunka/fortuna/README.md

 # Fortuna

-This is an implementation of the Fortuna PRNG, read more at [wikipedia](http://en.wikipedia.org/wiki/Fortuna_(PRNG)) or in the book [Cryptographic Engineering](http://www.schneier.com/book-ce.html) by Bruce Schneier.
+This is an implementation of the Fortuna PRNG, read more at [wikipedia][fortuna] or in the book [Cryptographic Engineering][ce] by Bruce Schneier.

 ## Usage